omiridoue/obsidian-zotero-PhD-workflow/README.md

 - - -
 ## Tracking Your Progress

 Finally it is important to track your progress or even collaborate on writing up a project with a team.
 To do this you can explore making a repository out of your project and inviting collaborators to work on this.
-Overleaf works much like an online
+Overleaf works much like an online shared drive, but it may become complicated fast whenever you have many different moving parts to a project and would like to document important edits or decisions around your writing along the way.

 - [Git](https://www.overleaf.com/learn/how-to/Git_integration)